 The Syracuse-Onondaga County Planning Agency, the Central New York Regional Planning and Development Board, town representatives and community volunteers are part of a committee formed to oversee this process.
 The New York State Department of Environmental Conservation and Honeywell serve as advisors to the committee.

-Meetings are being held to review the survey results.
 At the conclusion of the community planning process, a report will be generated for public review.
 The towns will maintain a vital role in helping to determine a plan that seeks to improve the quality of life for the Central New York community.